Search

 Routine maintenance can go a long way toward improving efficiency and avoiding unexpected breakdowns.
 Here are some practical ways to protect your water heater and maximize its service life.

-- Annual flushing.
+• Annual flushing.
 Removes sediment and mineral buildup from inside the tank.
+Technicians do this as part of our plumbing maintenance services.

 If your system has already passed the ten-year mark, regular inspections become even more important.
 They can help you plan for a replacement before you’re left without hot water.